 If you’re in the midst of a play session and your cat bites you, stop play.
 Ignore her for a few minutes rather than reprimand her.
 This will show her that biting is not good and will end play time.
 If she bites you to try to renew playtime, say “no bite” and ignore her.
 When she seems to be calm, reconvene the play session.
 If she bites again, stop play and ignore her for a few minutes.
 It won’t take her long to figure out if she bites, play will stop.
 No self-respecting kitty wants play to stop!

-There are many reasons why cats bite.
+Cats bite for a variety of reasons.
 These are some of the most frequent, but may not be all inclusive.
 If you watch your cat’s body language, it’s often possible to nip the bite in the bud.